 , andtearDownModule

-- 76. Verify Related Behaviors in
+- Item 76: Verify Related Behaviors in

 Item 46 from the first edition had more of an overview character, introducing data types from built-in modules.
 The corresponding items from the 2nd edition are more elaborate and provide an in-depth view with more code samples and example use cases.

-built-in module to write unit tests for code depending on a database connection.
+for code depending on a database connection.

 Conclusion